blockchain-unica/rosetta-smart-contracts/contracts/bet/ethereum/fe/README.md

-# Introduction to Fe Programming Language
+# The Fe Contract Language

 Fe is an emerging smart contract programming language made to work with the **Ethereum** blockchain.
 Inspired from the chemical symbol for iron, Fe is built to deliver safety, efficiency, and reliability in smart contract development.
 Developed primarily in Rust, Fe aims to combine strong safetyguards with a user-friendly syntax, making it accessible to both new and experienced blockchain developers.

-# ⚠️ Fe status

-Fe is undergoing a major compiler rewrite, which means the language is temporarily not in a compilable state.
+⚠️ Fe is undergoing a major compiler rewrite, which means the language is temporarily not in a compilable state.
 As a result, all contract examples in this thesis are based on the **latest stable and working release prior to the rewrite (Fe v0.26.0)**.
 This ensures that the code samples are functional, even as the language is currently not ready to compile or production.

-# Fe's vision

 As [Fe&#39;s documentation](https://fe-lang.org/docs/index.html?highlight=python#who-is-fe-for "Fe's documentation") says, Fe aims to make contract writing easier and more secure.
 The developers aknowledge problems with other Smart Contract (**SC**) languages: